qiboteam/qibolab/README.md

 # Define platform and load specific runcard
 platform = Platform("tiiq")
-# Connect to the lab instruments
+# Connects to lab instruments using the details specified in the calibration settings.
 platform.connect()
-# Configure instruments using runcard settings
+# Configures instruments using the loaded calibration settings.
 platform.setup()
-# Execute pulse sequence with a given number of shots
-# and retrieve the results
+# Turns on the local oscillators
+platform.start()
+# Executes a pulse sequence.
 results = platform.execute(ps, nshots=10)
 # Turn off lab instruments
 platform.stop()